daniellionel01/glaze/glaze_basecoat/README.md

 Use `glaze_basecoat.register()` to include everything via CDN.

-### Tailwind Play CDN
+### Tailwind CDN

-If you use Tailwind's Play CDN (<https://tailwindcss.com/docs/installation/play-cdn>), you also need Basecoat's Tailwind v4 `@theme` mapping so utilities like `bg-accent` exist.
+If you use Tailwind's CDN (<https://tailwindcss.com/docs/installation/play-cdn>), you also need Basecoat's Tailwind v4 `@theme` mapping so utilities like `bg-accent` exist.

 ```gleam